Brilliant Cruelty Free Perfumes, Cosmetics & Cleaning

-If you are wondering where to buy cruelty free brands, this information may help.
+If you are wondering where to buy cruelty free perfume, make up and more, this information may help.
 Cruelty Free Kitty have a very comprehensive online list.
 If, like me, you are passionate about using cruelty free cosmetics and household products you may fancy trying some of these:

 Neals Yard: The most fabulous bubble bath- seaweed and arnica is our favourite especially after a long run.
 It lasts for ages.

 Espa- I love the pink hair mud!
 Many spas use the Espa range which I love as I can relax knowing that my treatment is cruelty free.
 See our review of The Cambridge Belfry and Bedford Lodge Spa, Newmarket here!

 Liz Earle: I could rave about Liz Earle products for hours- I love them all!
 This is my ‘go to’ brand and all of the products that I have tried have been wonderful.
 The ‘Superskin serum’ is excellent for sensitive skin and their classic ‘Cleanse and Polish’ is great too.
 Hair, body and make up products are also fantastic.

 Dermaologica– A great ultra calming range.
 Quality skincare.